Gaelic row over Scotland’s hygge campaign

 Àdhamh Ó Broin, a Gaelic consultant who has worked with the Outlander cast, speaks three Gaelic dialects.

-He added: “My immediate reaction was that I didn’t know the word at all but what I did recognise was the root of it.
+He added: “My immediate reaction was that I didn’t recognise the word in this context but that the root of it was familiar, used in a word for a woodlouse, corra-chòsag

-“Còsagach does seem a bit plucked from the air and it does have this connotation of dampness and the wood louse.
+“Còsagach does seem a bit like it’s been plucked from the air and doesn’t carry any immediate connotation of warmth.

-“If they have consulted on it, then fine.
-Personally, it doesn’t offend me.”
+“If they have consulted Gaelic speakers on it, then of course that’s fair enough.

 It consulted its Gaelic-speaking staff over the campaign with the organisation now having a Gaelic Tourism Strategy Co-ordinator.